contiv/vpp/docs/dev-guide/CORE_PLUGINS.md

 ### Events

-IPv4Net plugin defines and publishes only one new event: `NodeIPv4Change`, triggered when DHCP-assigned IPv4 address of the node changes.
+IPNet plugin defines and publishes only one new event: `NodeIPv4Change`, triggered when DHCP-assigned IPv4 address of the node changes.
 It is handled using the [UpstreamResync][event-guide] as the implied configuration changes are too complex to be determined and applied incrementally, instead it is far